 You’ll quickly notice that most restaurants and shops accept USD and Mexican pesos.
 If you don’t want to exchange your money or use an ATM, you won’t have a problem.
 We, HOWEVER, always suggest using local currency.
 You’ll always get the best prices this way.

-When you using ATM’s we suggest using them during the day and ones inside of banks of a mall/hotel.
-We always hit the ATM at the airport right away and then if needed a local bank in Playa.
+When you use ATM’s we suggest using them during the day and ones inside of banks of a mall/hotel.
+We always hit the ATM at the airport right away and then, if needed, a local bank in Playa.
 Always call your bank and credit card company before traveling to let them know the dates you’re traveling and where to.
-That way your card won’t be shut down while you’re on vacation.
+That way, your card won’t be shut down while you’re on vacation.

 Best Time To Visit Playa del Carmen

 January – March

 We personally think the best time to visit is January through March.
-The winter weather is in full effect in the USA so it’s a great time to head to sunny Mexico.
-Temperatures are very comfortable 70-85 most days and rain is not common.
-The beaches in Playa del Carmen aren’t that crowded, on the weekends they are busier with locals enjoying the weekend.
-Many tourists from the midwest and east coast come for a week of relief from shoveling their driveways.
+The winter weather is in full effect in the USA, so it’s a great time to head to sunny Mexico.
+Temperatures are very comfortable, 70-85 most days, and rain is not common.
+The beaches in Playa del Carmen aren’t that crowded.
+On the weekends, they are busier, with locals enjoying the weekend.
+Many midwest and east coast tourists come for a week of relief from shoveling their driveways.

 April – June